imagej/imagej.github.io/pages/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### Stable releases of Fiji

   - We agreed to cut a stable release of Fiji once every six months.
-      - will manage the releases, both socially and technically.
+      - {% include Person content="Jug" %} will manage the releases,
+        both socially and technically.

-      - will update the [Updater](Updater "wikilink") to more clearly communicate the ramifications of updating.
+      - {% include Person content="Haesleinhuepf" %} will update the
+        [Updater](Updater "wikilink") to more clearly communicate the ramifications of updating.

-      - will create Jenkins jobs for automating cutting of stable release candidates and releases.
+      - {% include Person content="Rueden" %} will create Jenkins jobs
+        for automating cutting of stable release candidates and releases.
   - We agreed to continue pursuing the "melting pot" builds of Fiji and/or the SciJava universe, to better detect cross-component regressions and incompatibilities.
-      - will research effective approaches for running the melting pot via CI.
+      - {% include Person content="Rueden" %} will research effective
+        approaches for running the melting pot via CI.

-      - Core maintainers (esp.  and ) will run the melting pot manually to vet its usefulness and correctness.
+      - Core maintainers (esp. {% include Person content="Pietzsch" %}
+        and {% include Person content="Saalfeld" %}) will run the
+        melting pot manually to vet its usefulness and correctness.

 ### 3D viewers in ImageJ and Fiji